alexcw234/alexcw234.github.io/essays/javascript1.md

 ---
 layout: essay
 type: essay
-title: Reflecting on Javascript Part 1
+title: Reflecting on Javascript and how bad first impressions aren't everything
 date: 2017-01-20
 labels:
   - Javascript

 ---
-## Reflecting on Javascript Part 1

 ### First Impression...
 I have a little prior experience with Javascript, having started learning Javascript properly less than a year ago.
 Honestly, I was reluctant to do so at the time.
 I did glance at a few Javascript tutorials and examples prior to that point and was not given the best impression of the language.
 Keep in mind that I was a beginner computer science student back then: I was good at Java, had exposure to Python and Perl, but didn't know much else.